Mediation Analysis Synthetic Control: Introduction

-Although all those methods are very well suited for estimating the ``total'' effect of an intervention, they are mostly uninformative about the causal mechanisms that generated this effect.
-Often an intervention may first have an impact on an intermediate outcome (hereafter referred to also as the ``mediator''), which induces an impact on the final outcome.
-In the presence of a mediator, the total effect can generally be decomposed into a direct effect of the intervention and an indirect effect generated through it.
-Policy conclusions that ignore the presence of such intermediate outcomes might be misleading.
-Indeed, if the direct and indirect effects are both large and similar in magnitude but with opposite signs, one might wrongly conclude that the policy had no impact, by just looking at the total effect.
+Although all of those methods are very well-suited for estimating the ``total'' effect of an intervention, they are mostly uninformative about the causal mechanisms that generated this effect.
+Often an intervention may first have an impact on an intermediate outcome (hereafter also referred to as the ``mediator''), which affects the final outcome.
+In the presence of a mediator, the total effect can generally be decomposed into a direct effect of the intervention and an indirect one generated through the mediator.
+Ignoring the presence of such intermediate outcomes might weaken the ability to draw a policy conclusion.
+For example, if the direct and indirect effects are both large and similar in magnitude but with opposite signs, merely looking at the total effect may fail to provide a complete picture of the consequences of the policy.
 Moreover, it is often important to quantify the direct and indirect effects to better target the intervention.
 Consider the huge decrease in tobacco consumption after the introduction of California's anti-tobacco law, Proposition 99, estimated in \cite{Aba2010}.
 Proposition 99 not only increased the tobacco price but also introduced several anti-tobacco informational campaigns.
-It would be extremely relevant for a policy maker to know how much of the decrease in tobacco consumption triggered by Proposition 99 is due to the increase in prices and how much of it is due to investments in informational campaigns.
+It would be extremely relevant for a policy-maker to know how much of the decrease in tobacco consumption triggered by Proposition 99 is due to a price increase and investment in informational campaigns respectively.

-The analysis of direct and indirect effects of an intervention may give additional information on macroeconomic mechanisms as well.
-Consider the impact of euro adoption on labor productivity.
-It may be highly relevant to determine whether an increase/decrease in labor productivity is due to a variation in the level of specialization of exporting firms and in the type of goods exported or to other factors.
-As we will show in our empirical application, estimating only the total effect could be highly misleading in this framework.